LogtalkDotOrg/logtalk3/manuals/_sources/userman/features.rst.txt

    efficient code that takes advantage of tail recursion and first-argument indexing.

-   As an object-oriented language, Logtalk can use both static binding and dynamic binding for matching messages and methods.
+   As an object-oriented language, Logtalk can use both :term:`static binding` and :term:`dynamic binding` for matching messages and methods.
 Furthermore, Logtalk entities (objects, protocols, and categories) are independently compiled, allowing for a very flexible programming development.
 Entities can be edited, compiled, and loaded at runtime,